 The easiest place to start is step two: the next time a fearful thought arises, pause and ask yourself what the opposite of that fear looks like.
 Spend a few minutes there.

-That single shift, practiced consistently, is the foundation of everything Mind Power teaches about redirecting thought.
-If you want to go deeper, John Kehoe’s free introductory Mind Power lesson walks you through the core principles in full.
+That single shift, practiced consistently, is the foundation of everything Mind Power teaches about how to stop manifesting bad things and redirecting thought toward what you actually want.
+If you want to go deeper, my free introductory Mind Power lesson walks you through the core principles in full.